codebyshennan/tamkeen-data/docs/1-frontend/html-css/css.md

 ### Example 1: Selector hierarchy

-Generally, styles applied to ID selectors take precedence over styles applied to class selectors, which take precedence over styles applied to HTML tag selectors (aka type selectors).
+Generally, styles applied to ID selectors take precedence over styles applied to class selectors, which take precedence over styles applied to HTML tag selectors (aka "type" selectors).

 In the following example, the 1st paragraph will have colour red, the 2nd green, the 3rd blue.
 This is because styles applied to CSS IDs take precedence over styles applied to CSS classes, which take precedence over styles applied to HTML tags.